evrignaud/fim/README.md

 Fim does not keep track of the different contents of the files that are managed, this is why we can call it an Unversioned Control System (UVCS).
-Fim keeps only the different State versions.
+Fim keeps only each version of the different State that have been committed.
 You cannot use them to retrieve the content of one file that you may have lost.
-So using Fim does not prevent you to use a backup.
+Using Fim does not prevent you to do a backup.
 You can also easily detect duplicates to be able to remove them.

+## Fim Workflow

+First you need to initialize the Fim repository using the init command.
+This will record the first State of your file tree.

+Then you can compare the differences between the recorded State and the current file tree using the diff command You can either to a full diff that will compare the hash of all the files.
+It can be very slow as all the files content will be read.

+Otherwise you can run a fast compare using the -f option.
+It will compare only the filenames and modification dates.
+Using the fast compare you will not be able to detect files that have been renamed or duplicated.

+Each time you want to record the State of the current file tree you can use the commit command.
+It's a time consuming operation that will hash of the files content.

 ## Usage